YingruWuGit/HiCKey/README.md

 # Output

-The output file would be named as "nijchr16_output.txt" in the same fold as your data file.
-In the output file there would be three columns: first the indices for change-points, second their hierarchical orders and third local p-values of each change-point.
+For the above example the output file would have name "nijchr16_output.txt" located in the same folder as the dataset file "nijchr16.txt".
+The output file has three columns:

+First column is the indices for change-points (TAD boundaries).

+Second column is their hierarchical orders.
+1 means top layer, it goes to bottom layer as the order increases (as explained in our paper).
+If the "hv" argument was ommited when you run the program, then all the orders would be 1.

+Third column is the p-values of the boundaries.

 # A side note: